-Signals & DAGs
+Signals and DAGs

 Everything is a graph